mathewgomas-alfred/mathewgomas.io/reference_manual/hdr_display.rst

 For exporting HDR animations, we support saving HDR to the new codec for mp4 and mkv: H.265.
 To use these options...

-* Get a version of FFMpeg that supports H.256
+* Get a version of FFmpeg that supports H.256
 * Have an animation open.
 * :menuselection:`File --> Render Animation`
 * Select :guilabel:`Video`